NiclasGH/shippr/README.md

 # shippr
 A simple binary to manage your helmcharts.
-Often you dont write a helmchart simply to deploy it but often you re-use it for multiple deployments or you slightly adjust it different on different machines. shippr wants to support this by adding the concept of a new file: `deployment`.
+Often you dont write a helmchart simply to deploy it but often you re-use it for multiple deployments or you slightly adjust it differently on different machines. shippr wants to support this by adding the concept of a new file: `deployment`.
 For your applications, split helmcharts and deployments.
 In a given directory you will find at minimum 2 things:
 1. A deployment file, that specifies the helmchart and version
 2. A `values-default.yaml`.